Ujjwal9235/Rewrite_story_for_different_reading_levels_GPT-2_textGeneation/README.md

-This is the repository for CS229 Project: Rewriting Children’s Stories for Different Reading Levels .
+This is the repository for Project: Rewriting Children’s Stories for Different Reading Levels By Ujjwal and Shivansh
+.

 text_generation model is from